lihom/ollama-git-tools/README.md

 ### Automated Code Review

-When you run `git commit`, the `pre-commit` hook triggers.
-CodeLlama will scan your diff:
+When you run `git commit`, the `pre-commit` hook triggers. gemma3 will scan your diff:

 * If it finds issues, it will prompt: `AI found potential issues.
 Commit anyway? (y/n)`
 * If it passes, it proceeds to the next step.